NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![GitHub all releases](https://img.shields.io/github/downloads/NEVSTOP-LAB/CSM-API-String-Arugments-Support/total)](https://github.com/NEVSTOP-LAB/CSM-API-String-Arugments-Support/releases)

 The purpose of this library is to enhance the API parameters for Communicable State Machine (CSM).
 It allows for the inclusion of various data types in plain text format.
-Two more templates which include "Data: Get Configuration", "Data: Set Configuration" and "Data: Get Internal Status" states, are provided in the library.
+Two more templates which include "Data: Get Configuration", "Data: Set Configuration" and "Data: Get Internal Data" states, are provided in the library.
 These templates can serve as a starting point for building your CSM module with the ability to access data stored in the '>> internal data >>' shift register.

 ![example](.github/doc.png)